Per Nyman

 Per Nyman (born 14 February 1968) is a Swedish professional golfer.

+Early life and amateur career

-Nyman was born in Kristianstad and attended Fresno State University in California, United States, where he twice won the GCAA All-America Scholar Award.
-He turned professional after graduating in 1992.
+In 1968, Nyman was born in Kristianstad, Sweden.

+Nyman attended Fresno State University in California, United States, where he twice won the GCAA All-America Scholar Award.
+He graduated in 1992.

+Professional career

+In 1992, he turned professional.
 He played on the European Tour and its official development tour, the Challenge Tour, between 1993 and 2004.
 He won four times on the Challenge Tour, including twice in 1995, and finished 2nd on the Challenge Tour Rankings in 1998.
 He was also medalist at the European Tour Qualifying School Final Stage in 2002.

 He should not be confused with fellow professional golfer and two-time Challenge Tour winner Per G. Nyman.